Prediction strategies without loss: Introduction

+The extension to the case of $N$ experts uses the idea of improving one expert's predictions by that of another.
+The strong loss bounds of our algorithm allow us to achieve {\em lossless boosting}, i.e. we use available expert to continuously improve upon the performance of the base expert whenever possible while essentially never hurting its performance.
+When comparing two experts, we track the difference in the payoffs discounted geometrically over time and apply a transform $g(x)$ on this difference to obtain a weighting that is applied to give a linear combination of the two experts with a higher weight being applied on the expert with a higher discounted payoff.
+The shape of $g(x)$ is given by $\erf\left(\frac{x}{4\sqrt{T}}\right)e^{x^2/(16T)}$, capped at $\pm 1$ (we refer to our predictor as DISCOUNTED-NORMAL-PREDICTOR).
+The weighted majority algorithm on the other hand uses a transform with the shape of the $\tanh(\frac{x}{\sqrt{T}})$ function and ignores geometric discounting~(see~Figure~\ref{fig:1}).

 An important property of our algorithm is that it does not need a high imbalance between the number of ones and the number of zeros in the whole sequence to have a gain: it is sufficient for the imbalance to be large enough in {\em at least one contiguous time window}\footnote{More precisely, we use an infinite window with geometrically decreasing weighting, so that most of the weight is contained in the window of size $O(n)$, where $n$ is a parameter of the algorithm. }, the size of which is a parameter of the algorithm.
+This property allows us to easily obtain optimal {\em adaptive regret} bounds, i.e. we show that the payoff of our algorithm in {\em any geometric window} of size $n$ is at most $O(\sqrt{n\log (NT)})$ worse than the payoff of the strategy that is {\em best in that window} (see Theorem~\ref{thm:Z-rand}).
+In section~\ref{sec:k-shifting} we also obtain bounds against the class of strategies that are allowed to change experts multiple times while maintaining the essentially zero loss property.
+We note that even though similar bounds (without the essentially zero loss property) have been obtained before (\cite{blum-mansour, freund-schapire-singer-warmuth, vovk} and, more recently, \cite{hazan-seshadhri}), our approach is very different and arguably simpler.